EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 | -------------- | ------------------ | -------------------------------------- |
 | Franck JEANNIN | ALGOSUP's director | [Website](https://algosup.com/en.html) |

-## Project Scope

-We have multiple objectives for this project:

-- Creation of an AI system and a [database](#glossary).
-- Link between both the AI and the database.
-- Implementation of a [NLP](#glossary) to process voices.
-- Security of the database and personal information.

 ## Deliverables and Milestones

 - [Functional Specifications](../Functional/functionalSpecifications.md)